Data Centers in Midland

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Midland are strategically positioned to serve the Permian Basin, the most prolific oil-producing region in the United States.
-This proximity provides low-latency connectivity for industrial IoT, remote monitoring, and operational data processing for energy companies.
+Proximity To Key Business Districts: Midland data centers are strategically positioned to serve the Permian Basin, the epicentre of the U.S. oil and gas industry.
+This proximity offers low-latency connectivity essential for real-time data processing, IoT, and operational technology for energy companies.

 Natural Disaster Risk

-Midland has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100, as of September 2025.
-The location avoids significant hurricane, flood, and earthquake threats common in other regions.
-Primary environmental risks are weather-related and include drought, hail, heatwaves, wildfires, and winter storms.
+Midland has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100 as of September 2025.
+The location avoids major hurricane, flood, and seismic threats that affect other regions.